GullyBurns/gullyburns.github.io/_posts/2020-05-04-Trolls_vs_Wizards.md

     * Science information infrastructure is beginning to provide systems for reproducibility, scalability and increased rigor such as Workflows, Ontologies, Information Integration systems.
-    * A key capabilty is tracking the provenance of knowledge: *What is the evidence that supports our argument that a given claim is true?*.
-This is an area of continuing, active research.
+    * A key capabilty is tracking the provenance of knowledge: *What is the evidence that supports our argument that a given claim is true?* This is an area of continuing, active research, (see [Wadden et al. 2020](https://arxiv.org/abs/2004.14974)).
     * Creative methods for data visualization are becoming more common and more powerful.
 2. Attempts where scientists have adopted 'trollish' methods failed spectacularly.
     * When climate researchers in England attempted to convert their scientific perspective into